 4. SETTING LONG-TERM WRITTEN GOALS

-When people ask me why is it that I was able to finish employment early, I always refer to that act of setting definite written goals thirteen years ago.
+When people ask me why is it that I was able to finish employment early, I always refer to these four changes:

 So that’s the short version of my financial apprenticeship, the good, the bad and the ugly.
 It has been a life changing journey from despair to financial freedom.
 I made every mistake in the book and I am sure I am not alone in my learning curve.

 How many of my mistakes can you see in your own investment experience?
 If I can pull myself up from the disasters I have been through then so can you.
 Now go out and learn to stand on your own two financial feet like I did!
 Feeling miserable about your mistakes is no excuse.
 You don’t need to have someone hold your financial hand.
 All the information is now at your finger-tips.
 The future CAN be different from the past; go out and create the future you want instead of the one you fear!